absoludity/untp-graph-validation-cli/README.md

 - **Node.js with TypeScript**: Chosen for consistency with other UNTP libraries (such as [UNTP Test Suite](https://github.com/uncefact/tests-untp)) so that developers familiar with the UNTP ecosystem can understand and contribute to this tool.

 - **Notation3 (N3)**: Selected as the semantic reasoning engine after evaluating several alternatives.
-N3 offers several advantages for trust graph validation:
+N3 offers several advantages for graph validation:
    - queries that are themselves written in a small superset of RDF/Turtle which also includes declarative programming concepts,
    - allows expressing provenance of particular data (though I still have a TODO to import the credentials into separate named graphs),
    - supports pulling in additional linked data from the web when referred to by nodes.